A Guide To Summer in Keswick

 There’s always something to do in Keswick no matter the weather, and summer is no exception.
 Keswick Outdoor Market is held every Thursday and Saturday in the market square, and is a great chance to sample local produce, from food and drink to locally made arts and crafts, which make great gifts to take back home.

 There are also plenty of shops to browse, selling everything from furniture to fashion, pet supplies, art, food and drink, gifts, and much more.
-Close to the town centre, you can also find indoor attractions, such as Puzzling Place, Derwent Pencil Museum, Keswick Leisure Pool, and the traditional Keswick Alhambra Cinema, which are perfect for any days where the weather isn’t on your side!
+Close to the town centre, you can also find indoor attractions, such as Puzzling Place, Derwent Pencil Museum and the traditional Keswick Alhambra Cinema, which are perfect for any days where the weather isn’t on your side!

 Whether you prefer a leisurely stroll, a run, or even cycling, there are plenty of routes you can take which will show you the scenery around Keswick - you can find a list of our favourite walking and cycling routes here.